Rehasree/zcoinsFinal/README.md

 ## Instructions:
 <br/>
 1.)
 OTP for phone verification is 1234 by default  <br/>
 2.)
 0000000001 is a phone number that is there in the database.
-So any testing can be done on that. <br/>
+So any testing can be done on that.
-## To run the website locally
 <br/>
+## To run the website locally:
 1.)
 Run "npm i" in the root directory <br/>
 2.)
 Run "npm i" in the root/client directory  <br/>
 3.)
 Run "npm run dev" in root directory. <br/>